-The device is located on If the IP address intended for the device and the IP address of the computer used to a different subnet access the device are located on different subnets, you cannot set the IP address.
+If the IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
 Contact your network administrator to obtain an IP address.